Table of Contents

 Requirements below $25,000

-For requirements below $25,000, including all applicable taxes, contracting officers may request quotations from suppliers directly.
+For requirements below $25,000 for goods, and below $40,000 for services and construction contracts, including all applicable taxes, contracting officers may request quotations from suppliers directly.
 These requirements are considered by PWGSC as low dollar value procurement.
 In this case, contracting officers will determine the most appropriate procurement strategy for each requirement to obtain best value and ensure the timeliness and cost-effectiveness of each contract.
 They may use various methods of supply to identify and select a supplier on either a competitive or non-competitive basis.
 Often, suppliers may be selected from the Supplier Registration Information system.

 Standing offers and supply arrangements